mosherubin/GetCmdOpt/README.md

       ...
     }

 At this point the command line has been parsed.
 The application should now call the appropriate `GetCmdOpt` public functions to return the keys/values it needs.
+See the section entitled "Parsing Functions Supported by GetCmdOpt" for the functions you can now call on `opt`.

 By default, command-line options are declared by prefixing them with the string '--' followed by zero or more values.
 Here is an example of a valid and complete command line:

     --rows 10 --fleet 1 2 3 --flag --verbose 0 --I ..\\foo\\bar \"c:\\Program Files\\blah\" --ratio 12.34 --height 1.2 3.4 777.888999

-## Parsing Functions Suported by GetCmdOpts
+## Parsing Functions Supported by GetCmdOpt

 ## Member Functions